Division of Biology and Medicine

 2. Morning Report led by Residents/Grand Rounds given by Attendings: Sign out is followed by a lecture given by a senior resident on a particular topic or case.
 These lectures provide good exposure to medical Spanish in a controlled setting with PowerPoint slides.
 At the end of each lecture, there is a brief discussion/questions session led by the chief resident.

-Weekly Grand Rounds is given by a senior attending.
+3. Weekly Grand Rounds are given by a senior attending.
 Most often, the attending presents 1-2 interesting cases that are currently or were recently on the wards.
-The attending presents the initial H+P of the patient along with a differential, diagnosis, and management, followed by an academic conversation involving senior residents and other attending physicians.
+The attending presents the initial H+P of the patient along with a differential diagnosis, management, followed by an academic conversation involving senior residents and other attending physicians

-3. Rounds with Attending Physician or Resident Teams: Resident teams will round after lecture and formally present new patients and quickly follow up on older patients on their service.
+4. Rounds with Attending Physician or Resident Teams: Resident teams will round after the lecture and formally present new patients and quickly follow up on older patients on their service.

 ADDITIONAL MEDICAL SERVICES THAT BROWN TRAINEES CAN ROTATE ON: